HPSO & the Garden Conservancy Open Day Tour

-If you're looking for a great gift idea for the holidays, purchase tickets here.
+If you're looking for a great gift idea, purchase tickets here.
 Tickets never expire, and they are good at any Garden Conservancy open garden event throughout the United States!
 You can save money by buying tickets through HPSO.
 A booklet of 6 tickets for $25 - a savings of $5.

-The theme of the tour for 2013 is "A Unique Journey: From Plant Collections to Urban Food Sourcing".
-The tour will be in the Lake Oswego/West Linn areas just south of Portland.
-Five beautiful gardens and a clematis botanical collection are featured:
+The theme of the tour for 2014 is "Within the City Limits: Minimum Space - Maximum Results".
+The tour will be in the north and northeast neighborhoods of Portland.
+Six beautiful gardens are featured:

 You will have the opportunity to purchase raffle tickets for fabulous garden art at several gardens.
 Raffle proceeds will benefit the HPSO grants program directly.

 Entry is $5 per person per garden on the day of the event.
 You can purchase tickets "by the book" and get 6 tickets for $25, which is a savings of $5.
 Tickets have no expiration date and can be used at any Garden Conservancy open garden anywhere in the United States.
 Buy a book of tickets online here.

 Download tour directions.